Chicago P.D. (TV series): Casting

 Cast members include Jason Beghe as the Intelligence team leader Sergeant Hank Voight and Jon Seda as Detective Antonio Dawson.
 Actors Tania Raymonde, Kelly Blatz, Scott Eastwood, and Melissa Sagemiller were initially cast as well.

 However, as the show went into pre-production, the cast began to change.
 On June 13, 2013, it was announced that Melissa Sagemiller would no longer be a part of the show and Jesse Lee Soffer officially joined the cast as a series regular.
 On August 23, 2013, Patrick Flueger and One Tree Hill star Sophia Bush joined the cast as Officer Adam Ruzek and Detective Erin Lindsay, respectively.
 Marina Squerciati joined the cast on August 28, 2013.
 On August 30, Elias Koteas became a regular.
 Archie Kao was announced as a regular on September 27, 2013.
 On October 21, 2013, Stella Maeve was cast in a recurring role as Nadia, a pretty 18-year-old escort who is addicted to heroin and goes through a very difficult withdrawal.
 Sydney Tamiia Poitier was announced as a guest star in December 2013.
 On December 20, 2013, it was announced that both Eastwood and Raymonde had departed the series over creative differences.

 In September 2016, it was reported that Seda would move to the legal drama spin-off Chicago Justice as a regular.
 In May 2017, it was announced that Bush would depart the series after four seasons.
-After Chicago Justice's cancellation, in July 2017 it was announced that Seda would move back to Chicago P.D. as a series regular for season five.
+After Chicago Justice's cancellation, in July 2017, it was announced that Seda would move back to Chicago P.D. as a series regular for season five.
 In July 2017, Tracy Spiridakos was promoted to series regular as Det.
 Hailey Upton after a three-episode guest stint in season four.
 On April 19, 2019, NBC announced that Seda would leave the series again at the end of the sixth season.
 In July 2022, Benjamin Levy Aguilar, who portrayed Officer Dante Torres in one episode in season 9, is upgraded to series regular.
+On August 29, 2022, it was announced that Jesse Lee Soffer would be leaving the drama during season ten.
+On October 24, 2023, it was reported that Spiridakos would be leaving the drama during season eleven.
+In July 2024, it was announced that Toya Turner would join as a new series regular.
+In June 2025, it was reported that Turner would depart the series after one season.
+In July 2025, it was reported that Arienne Mandi joined the cast as a new series regular for the thirteen season.
+In October 2025, it was reported that Flueger would be taking a leave of absence to deal with a personal matter.